anssip/ultrabet/README.md

 This is a work in progress.
 It is not yet ready for production use yet.

+This apps fetches live and pre-match odds from [bets-api.com](https://the-odds-api.com/?ref=ultrabet).
+Register with them using my referral link to support this project.

 ## Demo

 Demo betting frontend: https://www.parabolicbet.com/